Farber-Lab/Diversity_outbred_bulk_RNA-Seq/Docs/modules.md

         -o Path to the directory where the outputs will be written
     ```
     Note:
-    `-x genome_index_path` is equivalent to setting the `HISAT2_INDEXES` environment variable; where as `-n genome_index_name` should specify the base name of the index files.
+    `-x genome_index_path` is equivalent to setting the `HISAT2_INDEXES` environment variable, whereas `-n genome_index_name` should specify the base name of the index files.
 The basename is the name of any of the index files up to but not including the final .1.ht2 / etc. `-i target_dir` should be set on the output directory  generated through the `src/sh/trim_fastq.sh` script.

 * Perform sequence alignment through a slurm job (UVA internal on Rivanna)